tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/SDK 文档/一分钟跑通集成 SDK/Android/实时语音识别_intl_en.md

     aaiClient = new AAIClient(this, appid, projectid, secretId, credentialProvider);

 /**You can also use temporary credentials for authentication
 * * 1.
 Get temporary credentials through STS.
-This step should be implemented on your server as instructed at https://cloud.tencent.com/document/product/598/33416
+This step should be implemented on your server.
 *   2. Call the API through temporary credentials
 * **/
   // aaiClient = new AAIClient(MainActivity.this, appid, projectId,"temporary secretId", "temporary secretKey","corresponding token" ,credentialProvider);